~Select arrow for location key~

 These are the Santa Ynez Mountains which run alongside the California coastline (on the left of the mountains in this image) from Carpentaria up through Montecito past Santa Barbara, Isla Vista, and Goleta all the way up past the Gaviota Pass to the sacred Point Conception, California.
 On the right side of the Santa Ynez Mountains in this image, underneath the fog lays the small ranching communities of Santa Ynez, Lompoc, Los Olivos, Ballard, and Buellton.

 Zedekiah: “I love this image as it is reminiscent of classic Asian style paintings from long ago.
 This incredibly rare, one-of-a-kind image is an alpenglow blue-hued image I captured from 8,000 feet above Ojai.
 I took off for a later afternoon flight and came upon this scene as I climbed out of the valley towards the Santa Ynez Mountains.”

-The First Nations Chumash Tribes called this point “Humqaq” which means “The Raven Comes”. in their ancient traditions this was a very sacred place… it was the “Western Gate“, through which the souls of their dead would pass between the mortal world and their begin their celestial journey to heavenly paradise known as “Similaqsa“.
+The First Nations Chumash Tribes called this point “Humqaq” which means “The Raven Comes”. in their ancient traditions, this was a very sacred place… it was the “Western Gate“, through which the souls of their dead would pass between the mortal world and then begin their celestial journey to the heavenly paradise known as “Similaqsa“.